unicef/magicbox/docs/admin/deployment-guide.rst

 .. code:: bash

-    git remote add staging https://<project-name>@<project-name>-staging.scm.azurewebsites.net:443/<project-name>.git
+    git remote add staging https://<username>@<project-name>-staging.scm.azurewebsites.net:443/<project-name>.git

-Make sure to change <project-name> with the project name you are working on.
+Make sure to change <project-name> with the project name you are working on and
+<username> for your username set in the deployment credentials in Azure.

 Pushing changes to the staging slot